 - 1.3.
 An additional 3 crews over those in 1.2 may be included in the national delegation from the organising country to compete for the individual title. - 1.4.
 Up to 3 "all- female crews" may also be entered in addition to those detailed in 1.2 and 1.3 above.
 If there are more than 3 countries participating with all-female crews, an individual World or Continental Female Title will be awarded. - 1.5.
-Each national team will be composed of a minimum of 3 and a maximum of 5 crews.
+Each national team will be composed of a minimum of 2 and a maximum of 4 crews.
 Team crews must be declared and published not later than 12 hours before the competition starts.
 Their results will count for both the country team result and individual result. - 1.6.
 Reigning Overall Champions and reigning Female Champions have the right to defend their title.
 They are regarded as extra crews over and above the numbers set out in 1.2 1.4.

 - 1.7.
-Each crew member must have a valid FAI Sporting Licence registered on the FAI Database, issued by the National Airsport Control in which they are registered as a member and are citizens or residents of the NAC's country.
-A crew whose members represent different NAC's may be accepted by - A crew whose members represent different NAC's may be accepted by CIG as an International crew.
-There must be no changes of crews/countries within 24 months. - 1.8.
-A NAC being unable to enter a team of 3 crews, required for team classification, may enter individual crews.
-Where there are two individual crews competing, they can opt in to have their scores totalled and listed in the overall country ranking. - 1.9.
+Each crew member must have a valid FAI Sporting Licence registered on the FAI Database, issued by the National Air Sport Control in which they are registered as a member and are citizens or residents of the NAC's country.
+A crew whose members represent different NAC's may be accepted by CIG as an International crew.
+There must be no changes of - 1.8.
+A NAC being unable to enter a team of 3 crews, required for team classification, may enter individual crews. - 1.9.
 Crews must participate in all Championship events 1 4 inclusive.
 Participation means having passed the departure line. - 1.10.
 The Event Director may permit a change of a crew in a National Team.
 No change is permitted later than 6 hours before the first event flight.
 The change must be published.